mmbman/Katagiri/jewel-mirror-awareness.md

 But that is very egoistic.

-The middle way of Buddhism, and the idea of emptiness, Is described in terms of negation, and so it seems to be a dialectic Enery.
+The middle way of Buddhism, and the idea of emptiness, is described in terms of negation, and so it seems to be a dialectic theory.
 But it is not.
 Because we accept the old and the new simultaneously.

 There is always the new, coming fresh.
 Without being limited by old or new.
 How can this be?
 If you accept completely the old you can be free from the old and create the new.